eLetter-Greece/sailsjs-tutorial/chapter-2.md

 In this chapter we're going to be building a very small verison of the app we'll be building throughout the rest of this tutorial.
-We'll be building an app for #!
-What type of app? theater, polling, voting in real time.
+We'll be building a real time discussion forum app.

-This example app will consist of users and #! what?
+This example app will consist of users, threads, and comments.

 ## Planning the app